| Reimyo DAP-999EX

 performance as captured on disk in a way that is credible and

+satisfying.
 The Transport And The

-DAC One cannot let this review pass without
+DACOne cannot let this review pass without

 saying a few words about the CDT-777 CD transport.
 It is gorgeous,